gem-aditya-Saraswat/Selenium_revision/README.md

 - First task to import selenium module in the project.
 - Most of the time if you are using any ide project created as maven project while using selenium.
 - Sometimes You need to import external dependencies in pom.xml.
+- Use of webdriver should match your current version of web-browser which you are using.

 ## Things to remember